Purlins Roof

 15. Choosing the Right Roofing Contractor

-If you’re planning to use purlins in your next roofing project, you’ll want a trusted, experienced professional who understands the importance of structural integrity.
+If you’re planning to use purlins in your next roofing project, you’ll want a trusted, experienced professional who understands the importance of structural integrity.“This is especially critical for commercial roofing systems that rely on proper framing support.”

 That’s where S&K Construction and Remodeling LLC comes in.
 We’re a locally owned and operated roofing company based in Youngstown, Ohio, proudly serving areas like: